backdrop-contrib/contest/README.txt

 ============
 1. Copy the 'contest' directory in to your Drupal modules directory.

-2. Copy the contest/node-contest.tpl.php file to your theme's template directory and edit as you see fit.
+2. Enable the module.

-3. Enable the module.
+3. Flush the cache.

-4. Flush the cache.
+4. Go to /admin/config/regional/settings and configure the country and time zone.

-5. Go to admin/settings/contest and configure the contest settings.
+5. Go to /admin/settings/contest and configure the contest settings.

 6. Complete a profile for the contest host, (defaults to user 1).
 This information is used in the contest view, (particularly the rules fieldset).